JPBP22/nutrition-app/README.md

 # Vitamin-flutter-app.

-### App built on flutter to recommend vitamins for a monthly susbcription.
+### App built on flutter to recommend diets to meet users goal on a weekyl basis.

-1. Login & Sign up (Viernes 24).
+1. Login & Sign up.
     - Create user and login.
         1. Add photo.
         2. Choose username.